 - Make a list of niches that you’re passionate about

 - Search Forums related to your niche

 - Look for search volume & keyword competitiveness

 - Finally, ask questions to decide

 I know you are confused by reading all these steps.
-But don’t worry I got your back and by the end of this article, you will surely learn the right way to select a niche.
+But don’t worry, when you reach till the end, you will exactly know how to choose a profitable niche.

 - Huge active audience

 - Different problems in the niche

 - Products that can be offered to solve those problems